wikivitas/RTR105/README.md

 - `rm <file name>`  - to delete the exist file
 - `rm *<path name>*` - to delete the file group
 - `whereis <command name>` - to display a message about the location of the source files
-- `nano`  - to open the Nano notepad

 ### 23.09.2020